 - In a large bowl using a hand mixer or a stand mixer fitted with a whisk attachment, beat all of the icing ingredients together on high speed for 1.5 – 2 minutes.
 When lifting the whisk up off the icing, the icing should drizzle down and smooth out within 5-10 seconds.
 If it’s too thick, add a little more water.
 (On particularly dry days, I use up to 12-14 Tablespoons water total.)
 If it’s too thin, add a little more sifted confectioners’ sugar.

 - Icing completely dries in about 2 hours at room temperature.
 If you’re layering royal icing onto cookies for specific designs and need it to set quickly, place cookies in the refrigerator to help speed it up.
-See blog post above for freezing instructions.
+See blog post above for make-ahead and freezing instructions.

 - When you’re not working directly with the royal icing (for example, you are decorating cookies but you still have some icing left in the bowl that you intend to use next), place a damp paper towel directly on the surface of the royal icing.
 This prevents it from hardening.